tinyos/tinyos-main/apps/tests/deluge/SerialBlink/README.txt

 Description:

 This is a sample application for Deluge T2.
-The program blinks and send a serial msg every second.
+The program blinks and sends a serial msg every second.

 You can reprogram the whole network (non-basestation motes) by first